 Thanks for visiting Tin and Thyme.
-If you make these blackcurrant brownies or indeed my blackcurrant chilli jam, I’d love to hear about it in the comments below.
+If you make these blackcurrant brownies, I’d love to hear about it in the comments below.
 And do please rate the recipe.
 Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Blackcurrant Chocolate Brownies.
 PIN IT.